-Reverse video search is a useful way to determine the origin of videos.
-With so many films uploaded on TikTok, Instagram, and YouTube, monitoring their origins is more important than ever.
+Reverse video search is a useful method for determining the origin of videos.
+With numerous films uploaded to TikTok, Instagram, and YouTube, monitoring their origins is more crucial than ever.
 You can perform a reverse video search by uploading video frames or segments.

 What is the Reverse Video Search?